-- GRI Standards - disclosures presented in the report. - disclosures included in the Report - thresholds used by Company for data analysis. - Discussion with the personnel responsible for the evaluation of competence required to ensure reliability of data and information presented in the report. - Assessment of data reliability and accuracy
+- Assessment of MLDL's reporting procedures regarding their consistency with the application of GRI Standards. - Evaluating the appropriateness of the quantification methods used to arrive at the sustainability disclosures presented in the report. - Review of systems and procedures used for quantification, collation, and analysis of sustainability disclosures included in the Report. - Understanding the appropriateness of various assumptions, estimations and materiality thresholds used by Company for data analysis. - Discussion with the personnel responsible for the evaluation of competence required to ensure reliability of data and information presented in the report. - · Assessment of data reliability and accuracy.